 4. communicate about the environment, food, health, buying and selling, and free-time recreation.

-These are worthwhile goals; however, to reach them strategies must be devised to get rid of the deficiencies many students have.
+These are worthwhile goals; however, to reach them, strategies must be devised to get rid of the deficiencies that many students have.

 Strategies to Get Rid of Reading Deficiencies